 - Meals are free right now, but the waiver that makes that possible expires in June 2021.
 While this waiver might be extended, applying for free or reduced-price meals now can make sure qualifying kids are covered either way.

 - Families who qualify for free and reduced-price meals can get additional benefits and discounts, such as free access to internet or discounts on childcare or cable if they can show they qualify.

 - Free and reduced-price applications are tied to supplemental educational funding that helps our schools.

-- If Pandemic EBT benefits are extended to the 2020-21 school year, families who have EBT benefits or who have already qualified for free or reduced-price meals could receive extra food benefits.
+- Families who have EBT benefits or who have already qualified for free or reduced-price meals could receive extra food benefits.

 Free meals through June 30, 2021

 Any student 18 or younger can get free breakfast and lunch packs five days a week through June 30, 2021, thanks to an update from the U.S. Department of Agriculture.